-MED 512 Technology for the Classroom (2)
+MED 512 Technology for the Classroom Total Credit Hours: (2)

-This class investigates ways to integrate technology into the classroom.
+This class investigates the integration of technology into the classroom to assist learning and communication for all students.
 It explores technology use to enrich learning, teaching, and assessment, as well as its use to engage and connect learners.
-Discussions focus on issues and trends in technology use within education, as well as on current tools for instruction, learning, and learning management.
-Candidates will develop curriculum and classroom materials using a variety of school-appropriate learning and management tools.
-Emphasis on development of electronic portfolio.
+Discussions also focus on equity and on current issues and trends.
+Prerequisite: none

-MED 514 Methods of Teaching Pacific Northwest History (2)
+MED 514 Methods of Teaching Pacific Northwest History Total Credit Hours: (2)